 To create or modify a library element containing parameters of a particular propagation model, select the Propagation model command from the Library pull-down menu or directly with CTRL+SHIFT+P.

-Since the propagation models are implemented as plugin, it is possible for you to include a new propagation model using the .jar installer and to add it to the list of existing pre-defined models.
+Since the propagation models are implemented as plugin, it is possible to include a new propagation model using the .jar installer and to add it to the list of existing pre-defined models.
 Any of the propagation models is then selectable as shown in the picture below: